KevinOConnor/hsoft/docs/Features.md

 - It would be useful to support flashing new FPGA images over a standard USB interface (and thus not require a "USB blaster" tool to update the image).

-- The current code does not support 250Mhz "interleaved" measurement mode.

 - There is currently no support for capturing digital measurements using the Haasoscope digital input pins.